winterweird/gentest/README.md

 guarantee it works.
 Also, I haven't really tested double generation either, I just brainfarted a method of generating them that made sense to me at the time.
 Don't judge me plz.

+## Licensing or whatever

+I, uh, I don't really care what anyone does with this code.
+It's useful to me on occasion, and maybe it'll be useful to the aforemented "anyone" sometimes as well.
+I don't think there is any part of the code which warrants any restriction on licensing, so I'm gonna just put it out here and say "feel free".
+But I am going to maintain that this program is not guaranteed to work for anyone's purposes, and that whatever happens to you and your system from downloading and running any code I've written is not my responsibility.
+Ye have been warned.